L.A. Guns: Phil Lewis' L.A. Guns (2002–2012)

 Despite the departure of Guns, the group continued and toured in support of Waking the Dead with the lineup, in 2003, consisting of Lewis, Riley, Hamilton, former guitarist Brent Muscat and new guitarist Keri Kelli (formerly of Big Bang Babies and Slash's Snakepit).
 The group eventually recruited guitarist Stacey Blades, with both Muscat and Kelli departing the group, in 2004 while they also released the cover album, titled Rips the Covers Off, the same year.
 Commenting on Blades addition to the lineup, Lewis stated that "Stacey really is a virtuoso type of guy and player.
 It was really fortunate that we found him and that he's another Hollywood guy.
 I've read reviews where they called him a Tracii [Guns] clone, but he's not.
 He is definitely his own man."

 Enlisting Andy Johns and Bruce Witkin, the group began recording a new material with the group's current lineup with the result being Tales from the Strip, released in 2005 through Shrapnel Records.
 In a 2006 interview, singer Lewis stated that he would have preferred releasing the album on a larger label while he also likened the album to a demo.

 In September of the same year, the group released the live album Loud and Dangerous: Live from Hollywood before going on to play a selection of shows in California as well as one date supporting Ratt in Pennsylvania.

 In January 2007, the group announced a string of US tour dates in support of Tales from the Strip.
 In March, along with more tour dates, L.A.
 Guns announced the departure of bassist Hamilton who was subsequently replaced by Scott Griffin.
 Further tour dates were announced to take place in Australia, taking place in October, as well as dates in Europe supporting Hanoi Rocks, taking place in November.
-They soon announced that the European dates were postponed until 2008, however, Hanoi Rocks issued a statement saying that the tour with L.A.
+They soon announced that the European dates were postponed until 2008, but Hanoi Rocks issued a statement saying that the tour with L.A.
 Guns supporting "was never officially approved" by the group.

 On July 5, 2009, bassist Griffin departed the group and was replaced by Kenny Kweens (formerly of Beautiful Creatures).

 In January 2011, Kweens departed the band, with Griffin returning to the lineup.

-On March 7, 2012, the band announced a new studio album, titled Hollywood Forever, which was released on June 5 that same year.
+On March 7, 2012, the band announced a new studio album, titled Hollywood Forever, which was released on June 5 that year.